 Visiting colleges or subject departments gives you a great chance to see in to the heart of Oxford University.
 You can visit the places where most students live, and where they spend their time.
 You can also get a real insight into the structure of the degree courses we offer.

 University Open Days are the best time to visit.
-The 2018 Open Days will take place on Wednesday 27 June, Thursday 28 June and Friday 14 September.
-Most colleges will be open on this date but many colleges also hold other events throughout the year.
+The next University-wide undergraduate Open Days are in 2019 - on Wednesday 3 July, Thursday 4 July and Friday 20 September.
+Most colleges will be open on these dates but many colleges also hold other events throughout the year.
 Many are open for general admission during the year, see opening times.

 Not sure which colleges to visit?